levoxtrip/PKB/docs/topics/strive.md

 ## Love
 Love the process of doing what you doing!

+## Next step
+Focus on the next step.

+If you’re writing a book, focus on writing the best paragraph and not the entire book.
+If you’re playing sports, focus on the next play and not winning the game.
+If you’re starting a company, focus on delighting one customer.
+Or, if you’re my kids, don’t focus on the pile of T-shirts to be folded, focus on one shirt.
+**Focus on a small but critical part of the task that moves you forward.
+Execute.
+Repeat**

 ## Oportunities
 I'm not waiting for opportunities, I am taking action to create them.

+## Positioning
+Giving yourself options for the future always appears unconfortable in the current moment.
+Putting yourself in a better position for tomorrow means doing something hard today.
+This can mean a lower return, living below your means or working hard when everyone else is having fun.

+"Poor positioning kills more dreams than poor decisions."

+Master your circumstances rather than be mastered by them.

+the best way to put yourself in a good position is with good preparation

 ## Projects
 In the beginning move fast and take high risk.